Values

 Erika is a dedicated violin teacher and experienced educator with over 20 years in the education industry.
 Her passion for music extends beyond the classroom, as she actively advocates for community programs that promote creativity and connection.
 Erika’s teaching focuses on building strong technical foundations while nurturing a love for music in her students.
 She is committed to empowering individuals through music, fostering personal growth, and supporting inclusive, community-based arts initiatives.

-Nathan Walker - Guitar
+Nathan Walker - Guitar, Bass

 Many of you may have seen Nathan at our events, like the Thirlmere Steam Festival and Illuminate Festivals, jamming with passersby and creating incredible music experiences - as well as helping out with our youth events and the Tuesday Night Creative Youth Drop In Sessions